 When you accept large cash payments, it can cause issues because the rules regarding who must file Form 8300 (and when), which transactions trigger the requirements, and what constitutes cash for reporting purposes are often confusing.

 At Paladini Law, we will provide you with the tax and legal advice needed to remain compliant with these complicated laws.
 If you receive an audit letter, contact our IRS audit team immediately, especially if you have questions or concerns about past Form 8300 transactions.
-Attorney Brad Paladini has supported many clients during high-risk interactions with the IRS and will apply tax solutions and strategies aimed at protecting you and your business.
-For more information, please contact us or call 201-381-4472.
+We can also help develop a strategy if you haven’t been filing Form 8300.
+Attorney Brad Paladini has supported many clients across the country during high-risk interactions with the IRS and will apply tax solutions and strategies aimed at protecting you and your business.